yash91989201/my-hashnode-blogs/clk8mn84h00000ajm65qh5d5a.md

 The file is owned by ubuntu
 ```

-1. **Using backticks \`\`:** When using the backtick method, nesting backticks within themselves is not possible without creating a mess
+1. **Using backticks \`\`:** When using the backtick method, nesting backticks within themselves is not possible without creating a mess.

 ```bash